Slaughter16/Active-Directory-Enterprise-Lab/Step-3_Organize_AD/README.md

 - Users and groups are created and organized.
 - GPOs applied to target OUs for policy enforcement.
 - Lab is ready for file server permissions, remote tools, and additional security configurations.
+- ✅ At this point, each OU has its own policies applied through GPOs